Information For Employers

 ProTrack Co-op differs from internships or conventional summer employment in the following ways:

-- Co-op students historically perform better since employer evaluation documents form part of the university’s bachelor of science degree requirements.
+- Co-op students historically perform better since employer evaluation documents form part of the university’s degree requirements.

 - Co-op is available every semester, for multiple semesters, not just in the summer or as a one-time experience.